typestyle/typestyle.github.io/src/docs/advanced.md

 </div>;
 ```

 Note that this name is purely for debugging convinience and has no impact on any of the other logic (e.g. deduping).
-Additionally if you run a production build of your code (`process.env.NODE_ENV !== 'production'`) this name is removed so use as much as you want.